How K-12 Leaders Can Strengthen Culturally Responsive Education

 PowerMyLearning is a national nonprofit that advances educational equity and accelerates student success.
 What sets us apart from other organizations is our focus on unlocking the power of collaboration between students, teachers, and families—something we call the Triangle of Learning Approach.

-Our offerings are designed for schools and districts and include programs on fostering social emotional learning, accelerating learning, and promoting culturally relevant education practices.
+Our offerings are designed for schools and districts and include programs on fostering social emotional learning and accelerating learning.
 Each program includes professional development for teachers and capacity-building workshops for families.
 Additionally, we offer a program on accelerating learning in the early grades (K-2) that includes our base services and our award-winning education technology innovation, Family Playlists®.
 Now more than ever, our collective efforts to accelerate learning must address the needs of the whole child and include families so we can reverse the systematic denial of educational opportunity based on race, class, language, and learning differences.

 - Ladson-Billings, Gloria (1995).
 But that’s just good teaching!
 The case for culturally relevant pedagogy, Theory Into Practice, 34:3, 159-165, DOI: 10.1080/00405849509543675.